laughmare2/eleven/README.md

 Ui link is : http://localhost:6161/conference/index.xhtml

-Meetings can be added via ui input areas or json.
+Meetings can be added via ui input areas or can be set by giving a json.
+Using json replaces everything and deletes old data.

 Json example is as follows :